jule64/TripleDraw/README.md

 ### Before You Start

-The main goal of this project was to create a Python app that uses some advanced Python programming techniques such as multiprocessing, decorators, lambdas and matplotlib charting while also learning more about poker and cards probabilities.
-While it is free to use and copy, I do not provide guarantees as to the accuracy of the tool.
-See full [disclaimer](#diclaimer) at the end of this document.
+The main goal of this project was to build a Python app that uses some advanced Python programming techniques such as multiprocessing, decorators, lambdas and matplotlib charting while also learning more about poker and card probabilities.
+It is 100% free to use, copy and modify however it does not come with any warranties.
+See full [disclaimer](#disclaimer) at the end of this document.

 ### Introduction